-Economists Say Trump Administration Is Over-Paying Farmers For Trade Losses
+Economists Say Trump Administration Is Overpaying Farmers For Trade Losses

 This week, Secretary of Agriculture Sonny Perdue unveiled details of the latest aid package for farmers who've lost export sales.
 It includes $14.5 billion in direct payments to farmers, another $1.4 billion in government purchases of agricultural commodities that will be distributed to food banks, and $100 million in loose change to promote exports to new countries.
 This is on top of $12 billion in aid that the Trump administration distributed last year.

 Farmers will receive payments simply based on how much land they've planted with crops that are affected by tariffs, how much milk they produce, or how many hogs they own.
-"We want sign-up to be easy for producers [and] straightforward," said Bill Northey, under secretary for farm production and conservation, "[so] that we can get these payments to them to address the challenges that they have due to these tariffs."
+"We want sign-up to be easy for producers [and] straightforward," said Bill Northey, undersecretary for farm production and conservation, "[so] that we can get these payments to them to address the challenges that they have due to these tariffs."

 In his remarks, Perdue portrayed the payments as a modest contribution toward the enormous losses that farmers have endured.